apache/openoffice-org/tools/README.md

 2. `tools/convert2md.sh ${1} ${2}`

+   `tools/convert2md2.sh` was used in the part2 migration for api.

 ```
 # ${1} Template type 'brand','navigator','page'
 # ${2} Path of mdtext file to convert to md file